-Tissue Paper Stained Glass Turkeys are an easy craft that kids love to make!
+Tissue Paper Stained Glass Turkey kid’s craft.
 As Thanksgiving approaches and the little ones are at home for their holiday break, creating crafts is a great way to keep them busy.

 Tissue Paper Stained Glass Turkeys